 The hip-hop festival returns from 12 to 14 December.

 Dubai is home to some of the biggest festivals, be it comedy, food, or music, the city knows how to make heads turn.
-One festival that draws a massive crowd is Sole DXB, and this year, it’s making a return with a stellar lineup of performers.
+One festival that draws a massive crowd is Sole DXB, and this year it’s returning with a stellar lineup of performers.

 Black Star